 This policy is in line with the teaching and learning policy and equality of opportunity policy and aims to support inclusion for all WHGS pupils.
-The responsibility for the management of this policy falls to the Principal, Head of the Secondary Phase and Head of the Primary Phase; the day-to-day operation of the policy is the responsibility of the SENCO.
-The Local Governing Body, the Principal, the Heads of School and the SENCO will work closely to ensure that this policy is working effectively.
+The responsibility for the management of this policy falls to the Principal, Head of the Secondary Phase and Head of the Primary Phase; the day-to-day operation of the policy is the responsibility of the Assistant Principal of SEND or SENCO.
+The Local Governing Body, the Principal, the Heads of School and the Director of SEND/SENCO will work closely to ensure that this policy is working effectively.